animality-xyz/animality-docs/README.md

 const animal = 'cat';
 animality.getAsync(animal).then(console.log);
 ```
-This outputs the following object in the terminal.
+This outputs the following object in the terminal:
 ```js
 {
   name: 'cat',